CarCareTruth Score

 PPE tiers translate the manufacturer’s SDS and U.S. regulatory standards.
 Not professional safety advice.
 How we report safety.

-Last reviewed May 16, 2026
+Last reviewed July 5, 2026

-The SDS (Version 4.00, 2023) carries a DANGER signal word from reproductive toxicity, single-exposure organ toxicity, and repeated-exposure organ toxicity classifications at the mixture level.
-SDS §8 specifies a half facepiece or full facepiece supplied-air respirator, polymer laminate gloves, and a full face shield; exhaust ventilation to prevent vapor build-up is specified as the engineering control.
+The SDS (Version 4.00, 2023) carries a DANGER signal word from reproductive toxicity and single-exposure organ toxicity classifications at the mixture level.
+SDS §8 specifies a supplied-air respirator, polymer laminate gloves, and a full face shield; exhaust ventilation is the engineering control.
 Prop 65 warning applies based on multiple listed ingredients in the US MSDS §15.
-VOC is 426 g/L. The cured film stays on the undercarriage; the mixture carries chronic aquatic toxicity classification at the H412 level.
+VOC is 426 g/L. The cured film stays on the undercarriage; the mixture carries a chronic aquatic toxicity classification (H412).

 SDS §8 specifies a half facepiece or full facepiece supplied-air respirator.
-Overhead application beneath a vehicle in a semi-enclosed garage is a high-exposure scenario; SDS §8 engineering controls specify exhaust ventilation to prevent vapor build-up — at minimum, open doors and achieve cross-ventilation before spraying.
+Overhead application beneath a vehicle in a semi-enclosed garage is a high-exposure scenario; SDS §8 engineering controls specify exhaust ventilation to prevent vapor build-up.
+At minimum, open doors and achieve cross-ventilation before spraying.

 The 16 oz aerosol cans are designed for overhead undercarriage application; standard any-angle aerosol use applies.
 The TDS recommends applying in multiple overlapping passes at the correct distance for full coverage of seams and frame rails.